pyrddlgym-project/pyRDDLGym/docs/advanced.rst

 Inspecting the Model
 -------------------

-The compiler provides a convenient API for querying a variety of properties about RDDL constructs in a domain.

-This can be accessed by the ``model`` field of a ``RDDLEnv``
+The compiler provides a convenient API for querying a variety of properties about RDDL constructs in a domain, which can be accessed through the ``model`` field of a ``RDDLEnv``

 .. code-block:: python

-	env = RDDLEnv.build(info, instance, backend=JaxRDDLSimulator)
+	env = RDDLEnv.build(info, instance)
 	model = env.model

+Below are some commonly-used properties of RDDL domains that can be accessed directly.

 .. list-table:: Commonly-used properties accessible in ``model``
    :widths: 50 60